New York City La Guardia Airport Guide

-- ATMs / Cash Machines - Yes (Terminal B - airside and landside)
+- ATMs / Cash Machines - Yes, in all terminals (airside and landside).

 - Food & Drinks - At the time of this update it was not known if there are any 24-hour food or beverage concessions.
 Doubtful, so bring your own food if you are going to waiting around landside as the options are very limited.

 »Terminal A: There are no food options before security.
 There are 3 food concessions in this terminal (airside).